myquay/michael-mckenna.com/blog/content/post/2014/dependency-injection-for-asp-net-web-api-action-filters-in-3-easy-steps.md

         }
     }

-We use the ActionDescriptorFilterProvider's GetFilters to get all of the filters that would normally be returned, then we iterate over the collection and inject all of the dependencies.
+We use the `ActionDescriptorFilterProvider`'s GetFilters to get all of the filters that would normally be returned, then we iterate over the collection and inject all of the dependencies.
 Lastly we return all of the newly injected filters.

 There's only one piece left in the puzzle, telling Web API to use out new filter provider.

 ### 3) Configuring Web API to use the new filter provider

 I like to register the filter provider at the same time I register Unity because it makes use of the container.
-I create a static class called UnityConfig and place it in the App_Start folder along with the other configuration classes.
+I create a static class called `UnityConfig` and place it in the `App_Start` folder along with the other configuration classes.

     public static class UnityConfig
     {